The Production Of Pharmaceuticals Using Transgenic Animals Is Called .

 • Downstream Processing: The steps involved in purifying and formulating a therapeutic protein after it has been produced by a transgenic animal.

 The ethical considerations surrounding pharming are also an important aspect of this field.
 Concerns about animal welfare, the potential for unintended environmental consequences, and the safety of consuming products derived from transgenic animals must be carefully addressed.
-Strict regulations and guidelines are in place to ensure that pharming is conducted in a responsible and ethical manner, minimizing any potential risks to animals, the environment, and human health.
+Strict regulations and guidelines are in place to confirm that pharming is conducted in a responsible and ethical manner, minimizing any potential risks to animals, the environment, and human health It's one of those things that adds up..

 Trends and Latest Developments in Pharming